lukso-network/docs/docs/standards/tokens/LSP8-Identifiable-Digital-Asset.md

 :::caution

-When LSP8 assets are transfered, the LSP8 contract will notify the token sender and recipient using [`_notifyTokenSender(...)`](../../contracts/contracts/LSP8IdentifiableDigitalAsset/LSP8IdentifiableDigitalAsset.md#_notifytokensender) and [`_notifyTokenReceiver(...)`](../../contracts/contracts/LSP8IdentifiableDigitalAsset/LSP8IdentifiableDigitalAsset.md#_notifytokenreceiver).
+When LSP8 assets are transferred, the LSP8 contract will notify the token sender and recipient using [`_notifyTokenSender(...)`](../../contracts/contracts/LSP8IdentifiableDigitalAsset/LSP8IdentifiableDigitalAsset.md#_notifytokensender) and [`_notifyTokenReceiver(...)`](../../contracts/contracts/LSP8IdentifiableDigitalAsset/LSP8IdentifiableDigitalAsset.md#_notifytokenreceiver).

 **These methods will make external calls** to the [`universalReceiver(...)`](../../contracts/contracts/LSP0ERC725Account/LSP0ERC725Account.md#universalreceiver) functions of both the sender and recipient.